fastalks/CrossShot/README_EN.md

   - Batch select, delete, and timeline views

  - Communication / Pairing
   - Pairing: QR scan — the mobile app scans a QR displayed by the desktop, verifies it with `GET /health` and completes pairing with `POST /api/announce`.
-On iOS, mDNS/NSD discovery is not used by default.
+On iOS, automatic LAN discovery is disabled by default in favor of QR pairing.
   - HTTP REST endpoints for upload / list / delete
   - Zero-config behavior: devices on same subnet can communicate after pairing